 There was an awesome collection of collectibles and bits and bobs for sale at the event, and naturally these would catch my eye; after all I am somewhat of a collectible bit myself.
 Unfortunately (or maybe fortunately) buying some of them would have meant using up the small stash of SA Rands that I had and trying to find space in my suitcase for a slightly used elephant would have been impossible.
 I could look but not buy.

-It is amazing when you think of what can be construed as collectable, and I know I am always on the lookout for retro items, however, many people collect items of a motoring or military nature (to name but a few), and of course there is a gender bias too.
-The sad reality is that one man’s junk is another man’s collectable.
+It is amazing when you think of what can be construed as collectible, and I know I am always on the lookout for retro items, however, many people collect items of a motoring or military nature (to name but a few), and of course there is a gender bias too.
+The sad reality is that one man’s junk is another man’s collectible.

 Toys probably make up a vast genre all of their own

 About 2 hours from closing time I went for a stroll in Modderfontein to have a look at the old houses that we passed on our way.
 I had never really investigated this part of the East Rand before so it is all new to me.